The main venue used by StageSoc is The Annex.

-The map below shows the venues we use most frequently: The Annex (Bld.2a), The Nuffield (Bld.6), The Turner Sims (Bld.52), The Cube (Bld.42) and Garden Court (West Refectory) (Bld.40).
+The map below shows the venues we use most frequently: The Annex (Bld.2a), Turner Sims (Bld.52), The Cube (Bld.42) and Garden Court (West Refectory) (Bld.40).

 The Annex is where most PA shows are held, and is where StageSoc members spend most of their time!
 The building consists of two lecture theatres, H and J, which are both used by the university during the day; H is used for shows and J is used as backstage space for cast and crew.